egenerat/python/list.md

 ```
 returns the first matching

-Iterate over key and values
+Iterate over indexes and values
 ```
 for idx, val in enumerate(lst):
     print(f"{idx} {val}")